UNCOMPROMISING TECHNIQUE.

 Kristof enjoys a pleasure unique among winemakers in that he makes wine from estate vineyards that he designed, developed & planted in concert with vineyard managers, in addition to overseeing winery planning & construction.

 He and his wife Jennifer started the PELLA Cabernet label in 2002.
 Their radical vision was extended aging before release, cellaring their classically-made, Bordeaux-inspired, vineyard designate Napa Valley Cabernet Sauvignon for optimal drinkability.
-Join the mailing list now for allocations/release info on the 2022 PELLA Cabernet.
+They produced vintages from 2002-2009, all of which are still available, except for the sold-out 2002 and 2003.
+Harvest of 2022 marks the highly anticipated year of relaunching the PELLA Cabernet Sauvignon brand.

 SANNA Sauvignon Blanc, Napa Valley, joined their offerings with the 2019 vintage.
 “The clay soil in Napa loves Sauvignon Blanc, & we do, too," says Jennifer, who manages the KNA Wines brand.